Library Mission & Policies

-|Circulating materials shall be selected books, periodicals, sound recordings, and videotapes.
-The normal loan period is 3-weeks, although this may be adjusted for materials in high demand.
+|Circulating materials shall be selected books, periodicals, sound recordings, and videos.
+The normal loan period is 3-weeks, although this may be adjusted for items in high demand.
 Regarding the borrowing privileges of the Abilene Public Library:|

 |Internet access is made available to offer a program of informational, educational, recreational, and cultural enrichment opportunities for patrons of all ages and background in the Abilene area.|

-The Library assumes responsibility only for the information provided on its homepage and website.
-Sites external to the library are not monitored for content.
+The Library assumes responsibility only for the information provided on its homepage or website.
+Sites external toe the library are not monitored for content.
 The Library is not responsible for changes in the content of the sources to which patrons' link, nor for the contents of sources accessed through secondary links.
 The Library neither monitors nor controls information accessible through the Internet and does not accept responsibility for its content.
 While most of the information accessed can be valuable and enlightening, the user may also find materials that are controversial, unreliable, personally offensive, or illegal under U.S. law.